 Antigua’s single source technology provider

-Business View Magazine interviews representatives from Antigua Computer Technology, as part of our focus on best practices of Caribbean technology companies.
+Business View Caribbean interviews representatives from Antigua Computer Technology, as part of our focus on best practices of Caribbean technology companies.

 Antigua is a small island in the Caribbean.
 As the island is a luxury tourist destination, there are many small hotels and resorts scattered across the country.
 If you were a guest at one of Antigua’s small hotels before the late 1980s, your reservation would have most likely been handled manually by a desk clerk who would have filled out a paper form in ink.
 It would then have been put it in a file drawer for later reference.